hgarrereyn/Neural-Net/README.md

 # Using the genetic evolution simulator
 *Working but still under development and no documentation*

+Controls:
+- arrow keys : change view
+- 0/9 : zoom in/out
+- 8 : toggle max speed (doesn't wait between frames)
+- 7/6 : increase/decrease speed
+- 5 : run at real time
+- u : toggle scene rendering (use this with max speed)
+- f : lock the camera to the leader

 Packages needed:
 - green.neural.net
 - green.neural.net.ga